jessepav/lacygoill-wiki-backup/vim/regex.md

 ### What is its purpose?

-It prevents the engine from backtracking after a subpattern has been matched.
+It prevents the engine from backtracking after a subexpression has been matched.

 For example,  if your pattern  is `\%(a.\{-}b\)\@>c`, after  matching `a.\{-}b`, the regex may still fail to match `c`.